+Note that, for present convenience, we are using notation different from the previous appendix, where $x\rightarrow X_1$ and $y \rightarrow X_2$.

-However, such terms are only permitted if they are invariant under the discrete symmetries of the undeformed or uniformly dilated lattice: a four-fold rotation about the center of a square and two mirror symmetries about the center of an open pore.
+Such energy terms are only permitted if they are invariant under the discrete symmetries of the undeformed or uniformly dilated lattice: a four-fold rotation about the center of a square and two mirror symmetries about the center of an open pore.

 The action of the symmetry operations on the relevant fields are listed in Table.~\ref{tab:symmetries}.
 Enforcing that the energy remain the same before and after applying the x-mirror symmetry eliminates ($s_2$, $\partial_x \alpha$, $s_1 s_2$, $\partial_x \alpha \partial_y \alpha$, $s_2 \partial_y \alpha$, $s_1 \partial_x \alpha$ ) from the energy density.
 Similarly, the y-mirror symmetry eliminates the terms ($\partial_y \alpha$, $s_2 \partial_x \alpha$, $s_1 \partial_y \alpha$).
 Finally, the $C_4$ symmetry eliminates $S_1$, and further enforces that the energetic coefficient of the $(\partial_x\alpha)^2$ term match the coefficient of $(\partial_y\alpha)^2$.
 We do not consider terms involving second gradients of the dilation field, which are ruled out in the coarse-grained microscopic theory.